annatretyakova12/bublik/README.md

 ```

 > [!IMPORTANT]
 > Wait until all nodes start.
-To check the status you can use nodetool as shown below.
-> If a node fails to start, remove node like:
+If a node fails to start, remove it using
-> docker exec cs1 nodetool assassinate IP
-> and re-create the broken container
+> `docker exec cs1 nodetool assassinate IP` command and re-create the broken container.

+To check the node status, you can use nodetool like this:

 ```shell
 docker exec cs1 nodetool status